 Hyper-converged infrastructure is gaining traction among organisations of all sizes.
-But what does hyper-convergence mean for you businesses?
+But what does hyper-convergence mean for your business?

 Data centre infrastructure is often complex and costly for businesses to run.
 But in recent years hyper-converged systems have been touted as a way to offer greater flexibility, scalability and ease of management with on-premise systems.